Saveetha Institute of Medical and Technical Sciences

 Saveetha Institute of Medical And Technical Sciences is a private and deemed-to-be-university located in Chennai, Tamil Nadu, India.
 It has nine disciplines of studies: Dental College, School of Management, School of Law, School of Engineering, College of Liberal Arts and Sciences, School of Physiotherapy, School of Nursing and Medical College.
 The first three disciplines are in Poonamalle while the rest are in Thandalam.
-Saveetha Engineering College is an Anna University-affiliated institution.
-Admissions are done through Class 12th Indian board examinations.

 History

-Saveetha Dental college was started in the year 1988 and in 2005 it was established as a deemed university and renamed as Saveetha Institute of Medical And Technical Sciences.
+Saveetha Dental college was started in the year 1988 and in 2005 it was established as a deemed university and renamed as Saveetha Institute of Medical and Technical Sciences.

 Campus facilities

 Poonamallee campus

 The Poonamalle campus in Chennai consist of Dental College, School of Management, School of Law.

 Thandalam Campus

 The Thandalam campus consist of School of Engineering, School of Physiotherapy, School of Nursing and Medical College, College of Liberal Arts and Sciences.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked Saveetha Institute of Medical And Technical Sciences 26 among universities in India in 2022 and 44 overall.
-In dental rankings it was ranked first in India.
+The National Institutional Ranking Framework (NIRF) ranked Saveetha Institute of Medical And Technical Sciences 11th among universities in India in 2024 and 22nd overall.
+In dental rankings it was ranked first and 12th in medical rankings in India in 2024.